feel-co/ndg/ndg/README.md

   -t, --template <TEMPLATE>
           Path to custom template file
       --template-dir <TEMPLATE_DIR>
-          Path to directory containing template files (default.html, options.html, etc.)
+          Path to directory containing template files.
+Use 'ndg export-templates' to get the default templates for customization.
+Templates in this directory override built-in templa tes (default.html, options.html, search.html, etc.)
   -s, --stylesheet <STYLESHEET>
-          Path to custom stylesheet
-      --script <SCRIPT>
+          Path to custom stylesheet.
+This can be specified multiple times to include multiple stylesheets in order --script <SCRIPT>
           Path to custom Javascript file to include.
-Can be specified multiple times to include multiple script files.
+This can be specified multiple times to create multiple script tags in order
   -T, --title <TITLE>
-          Title of the documentation
-  -f, --footer <FOOTER>
+          Title of the documentation.
+Will be used in various components via the templating options -f, --footer <FOOTER>
           Footer text for the documentation
   -j, --module-options <MODULE_OPTIONS>
-          Path to a JSON file containing module options --options-depth <OPTIONS_TOC_DEPTH>
+          Path to a JSON file containing module options in the same format expected by nixos-render-docs --options-depth <OPTIONS_TOC_DEPTH>
-          Depth of parent categories in options TOC --manpage-urls <MANPAGE_URLS>
+          Depth of parent categories in options section in the sidebar --manpage-urls <MANPAGE_URLS>
-          Path to manpage URL mappings JSON file --generate-search <GENERATE_SEARCH>
+          Path to manpage URL mappings JSON file
+  -S, --generate-search
-          Whether to generate search functionality
+          Whether to generate search data and render relevant components --highlight-code
-      --highlight-code <HIGHLIGHT_CODE>
           Whether to enable syntax highlighting for code blocks --revision <REVISION>
-          GitHub revision for linking to source files -h, --help
+          GitHub revision for linking to source files [default: local] -h, --help
           Print help
 ```